Protocol

 |---|---|---|

-Action is the thing being authorized — deploy SHA X to environment Y. The action is identified by the frame fields, which are hashed into frame_hash and signed in the attestation.
+Action is the thing being authorized — charge customers up to $100, deploy to staging, send up to 20 emails per day.
+The action is identified by the bounds and context, which are hashed into bounds_hash and context_hash and signed in the attestation.

-Execution is the carrying out of that action under specific constraints — which governance path, what domains must approve, what context each domain commits to.
+Execution is the carrying out of that action under specific constraints — which commitment mode, what domains must approve, what intent the human committed to.

-The Gatekeeper receives the frame fields and attestations, reconstructs frame_hash, and validates that every attestation matches.
+The Gatekeeper receives the bounds + context and attestation, reconstructs both hashes, and validates that they match.
 Only attested data is trusted — the Gatekeeper never accepts unattested parameters.

 Protocol vs. Profile Layering